-Beginner’s Guide to RC – Prep Your Carbon Fiber Parts
+Beginner’s Guide to RC – How To: Prep and Seal Your Carbon Fiber / Graphite Parts

-Most high-end on- and off-road RC cars and trucks come with carbon fiber (CF) components.
-These components are lightweight and super-strong…2 key factors in keeping your ride fast and nimble.
+Most high-end on- and off-road RC cars and trucks come with carbon fiber (or graphite) components.
+These components are lightweight and super-strong … 2 key factors in keeping your ride fast and nimble.
 These parts are cut from a large sheet and, once completed, often have sharp, un-prepared edges.
-These edges can be fragile in a crash and the carbon fiber plate can de-laminate, causing the part to weaken and fail.
+These edges can be fragile in a crash and the carbon fiber plate can delaminate, causing the part to weaken and fail.

 To combat that, there is a process of ‘sealing’ the sides of the CF parts.
 This involves taking a small amount of super glue and applying it to edge of the parts, effectively sealing the edges.
 This will allow the parts to take much more abuse before failing.

 CA glue.
 Any kind will do.
 Note that thinner glue will be a little more difficult to work with but will dry faster.

 Small piece of plastic, preferably a plastic bag.